XavierElon/XavierElon/README.md

  **Fullstack** Software Engineer. **Actively looking for a new job in San Francisco at a startup or in tech**

- **Currently working at Booz Allen as a Full-Stack Senior Sotware Engineer**
+ **Currently working at Booz Allen as a Full-Stack Lead Sotware Engineer**

  <div align="center" style="display:flex; gap: 15px; flex-wrap: wrap;">